Stat184-Fall2025/Sec5_FP_TimD_TylerG_AidanM/README.md

 # How Does Height Affect Rebounds per Game in the NBA?

-We are analyzing the correlation between heights and rebounds per game of NBA players from the 2008-2009 NBA season.
+We are analyzing the correlation between players' heights and rebounds per game of NBA players from the 2008-2009 NBA season.
 We are only including players that average at least 1 rebound per game and played at least 65 games, which provides us a population of 178 players.

 ## Overview